Get the worry-free services and expert support you need to start your business in Vermont today.

 Once you land on a memorable name and are not in use, check to see if the website address and the social media presence are available.
 If the website is functional, register the domain name so no one else can swoop in and grab it.

 Keep in mind that your business’s registered name isn’t necessarily the name it must operate under.
-You could use another name and register it as your DBA (doing business as).
+You could use another name and register it as your DBA in Vermont (doing business as).

 Now that you have a name and structure make your business official by registering it.
 Next, obtain a federal employer identification number (EIN) from the IRS.
 Tada!
 You’re official.